-Jayzed Data Models Inc. will release the core of the Financial Industry Business Data Model (FIB-DM) under GNU General Public License (GPL-3.0), an Open Source Initiative® recommended license.
+Jayzed Data Models Inc. has released the core of the Financial Industry Business Data Model (FIB-DM) under GNU General Public License (GPL-3.0), an Open Source Initiative® recommended license.

 FIB-DM Core is a comprehensive, self-contained, high-quality blueprint for midsize financial service providers and independent data architects.
 You can use FIB-DM as a complete Enterprise Data Model, scoped subsets for application and departmental databases, or both.

 With 1,968 entities, the Financial Industry Business Data Model is the largest Enterprise Data Model available for Banks and Investment Companies.

 FIB-DM Core has 1029 entities for free – more than half of the parent model.

 Jayzed Data Models retains specialized packages for Securities (SEC), Derivatives (DER), Indices & Indicators (IND).
 Commercial licenses of the extensions fund the work for the open source core.